kkelsei127/weatherFive/README.md

 THEN I am again presented with current and future conditions for that city
 ```

+## Usages
+Type in the city you want to search to view the weather for the next five days.
+Can't remember your previous search?
+On the aside to the left is the previous search history, click on a previous search to revisit it.

 ## Screenshots

 ![The following image shows the completed layout.](./Assets/Images/Screenshot%202023-01-02%20140637.png)